pearcej/cpp4python/_sources/Cpp4Python/pointers.rst

-.pngIntroduction to Pointers
+Introduction to Pointers
 ========================

 The kind of variables we have already used are really identifiers that refer to where in memory we store information.
 We can store things as basic as integers and double precision floating point numbers, or things more complicated as structure and classes.
 Whenever we want the information, we can simply use the identifier to access it.

 Let's look at a simple example of storing an integer.
 The following code declares a variable called varName that has in it a value of 100.

 ::